-There are currently no medicines specifically to treat PPA, but there are treatments that might help with some of the symptoms.
+There are currently no medicines available to stop the progression of primary progressive aphasia, but there are treatments that may help with some of the symptoms.

 Non-drug treatments for PPA

 There are several types of cognitive therapy that may benefit people with dementia.
 Cognitive skills can be described as thinking skills, and cognition is a word used to describe thought processes.

 Cognitive stimulation activities are designed to stimulate thinking skills and engage people who have dementia.
 They are often group-based and include games, with an emphasis on enjoyment.
 Cognitive stimulation can be provided by health or social care staff with appropriate training.